shift7-ch/katta-docs/docs/introduction/OVERVIEW.md

 :::

-A vault is initialized with a *vault template* consisting of the vault metadata file (`vault.uvf`) and the the representation of the root folder under the data directory `d`:
+A vault is initialized with a *vault template* consisting of the vault metadata file (`vault.uvf`) and the representation of the root folder under the data directory `d`:

 ```text